Push Notifications

 Note

-When the user interacts with the notification, the SDK will automatically queue an Event that lets ODP know the interaction took place.
+When the user interacts with the notification, the SDK automatically queues an event that lets ODP know the interaction took place.

 onRegister